titon/toolkit/docs/en/components/grid.md

             <td>(xsmall: (...), small: (...), medium: (...), large: (...))</td>
             <td>
                 A mapping of grid sizes to column counts and breakpoints ranges.
-                Each size accepts a list with the 1st item a column count, and the 2nd item a list of min and max ranges.
+                Each size accepts a list with the 1st item being a column count, and the 2nd item being a list of min and max ranges.
                 View the docs above for more on altering this variable.
             </td>
         </tr>